-• Assessment of AOD Efforts
+Assessment of AOD Efforts

 NDCORE Drug and Alcohol Survey was developed to measure alcohol and other drug usage, as well as attitudes and perceptions among college students attending two and four-year institutions, nationwide.
 This survey was administered to North Dakota University System students in 2006, 2008, 2010, 2012, 2014, and 2016 in an attempt to measure drinking and drug use behaviors, this assessment was done as a part of the ND Higher Education Consortium for Substance Abuse Prevention efforts.
+In 2018, the NDCORE was updated and renamed NDSWAPS.